Mark Selby remains on course for a first title on home soil for almost two and a half years after he reached the English Open final four on Friday.

 All of their previous ties have come in the latter stages of tournaments and an incredible seven of their prior battles have lasted the distance.

-In fact, all six occasions the duo has met over the best of 11 frames – the format being utilised for the English Open semi-finals – the scoreboard at the end of the affair has read 6-5.
+In fact, all six occasions the duo has met over the best of 11 frames – the format being utilised for this stage of the English Open – the scoreboard at the end of the affair has read 6-5.

 💬 “I fully deserved to be 3-0 down”